lewapek/sds-dust-sensors-arduino-library/README.md

 Supports Nova Fitness SDS011, SDS021 however should work for other Nova Fitness SDS sensors as well.
 This library attempts to provide easy-to-use abstraction over [Laser Dust Sensor Control Protocol V1.3](https://cdn.sparkfun.com/assets/parts/1/2/2/7/5/Laser_Dust_Sensor_Control_Protocol_V1.3.pdf).
 Each response coming from sensor is validated whether it has correct head, command id, checksum and tail.
-Library also handles automatic retries in case of not available response or failed response from sensor.
+Library also handles automatic retries in case of not available / failed response from sensor.

 ## Quickstart
 ```